Archaeology in action: Hyde Park Barracks

 North-east ground floor room of Hyde Park Barracks after excavation, looking east, 1981.

 Recovering finds from a trench behind Hyde Park Barracks, 1981.
-From left: Danny Petocz, Wendy Thorp, two volunteers.
+From left: Dani Petocz, Wendy Thorp, two volunteers.

 Stacks of convict-made sandstock bricks, recovered during underground excavations, Hyde Park Barracks, 1981.